theprimarybrain/theprimarybrain.github.io/_posts/2022-01-11-Octopus-Toddler-School-Activities.md

 This unit is made up of 5 detailed lessons that will work on the following activities:
 - literacy/language
 - sensory bin
-- math and science activity
+- math and science activities
-- fine motor activity
+- fine motor activities
-- gross motor activity
+- gross motor activities
-- art activity
+- art activities

 ## Art Activities